SSENSE/node-cucumber-testrail-sync/docs/verification.md

 # Synchronization verification

-You can use the `--verify` switch to verify that your project's features files match the test cases from TestRail.
+You can use the `--verify` switch to verify that your project's `.feature` files match the Gherkin of the test cases from TestRail.

 Furthermore, you could add it to your Continuous Integration workflow by using it in the `pretest` script section of your `package.json` file: